What are the Longwood Seminars?

 Can I receive a certificate if I watch the seminar videos once they are posted online or if I watch the live streaming?

-Certificates are only provided to those who attend in person.
+Certificates are only provided to those who attend all four seminars in person.
 We apologize for any inconvenience this may cause.

 Can I bring a friend or family member with me to the seminars?